polluxio/pollux-payload/README.md

 docker push mydockerrepository/my-pollux-payload
 ```

-Once this is done, you should be able to run your own payload by referencing it with the
+You should then be able to run your own payload by referencing it with the
 '-p' switch of the **Pollux** launcher.

 <div align="right">[ <a href="#pollux">↑ Back to top ↑</a> ]</div>